-Divers who have mastered advanced propulsion techniques, such as frog-kicking and backfinning can typically complete the course in three days, divers who are interested in learning to cavern dive, but have not yet master these techniques, can typically complete the course in five days.
+Divers who have mastered advanced propulsion techniques, such as frog-kicking and back finning can typically complete the course in three days, divers who are interested in learning to cavern dive, but have not yet mastered these techniques, can typically complete the course in five days.

 Intro to Cave Certification through TDI allows a diver to cave dive within the following restrictions: mainline navigation only, no restrictions (areas where divers are forced into single file), no decompression, and using a maximum of 1/6 of double tanks for penetration.

 Prerequisites include a minimum of 60 logged dives and an advanced open water certification.
 For divers with experience in double tanks (back mounted) the course generally requires five days to complete.

 Divers without experience in doubles should expect to add approximately two days to the course for familiarization with the equipment configuration, and those interested in learning in side mount should plan on adding approximately three days to the course length.
 Intro to Cave if a prerequisite for the TDI Full Cave Diver certification.

 It should be noted that there is a great number of incredible dives to be done in the Yucatan Peninsula at the Intro to Cave Level, and that the course may be done either as a step towards TDI Full Cave Certification, or as a end in itself.
 The TDI Intro to Cave Certification does not expire.
 Divers wishing to complete a Full Cave Certification often take time to gain experience at the Intro to Cave Level.